ariusalipour/win-nanny/README.md

 # win-nanny
-A directory sorting utility that scans a directory and sorts the files into sub-directories based on user preferences.
+A utility startup bot which monitors CPU and HDD at log in to prevent the user from access until background tasks are down to user set processing levels.
+Optional: Add UI for quick access to apps and urls.